AlejandroSotoCastro/Initiative_Counter/README.md

 # Initiative_Counter

- Small interface to keep track of iniciative in tabletop RPG games
+Small interface to keep track of initiative in tabletop RPG games

 #